 The way I listen to music has changed in the last couple years and I love how you can get into all kinds of music through mp3 blogs and itunes and it all feels really liberating and exciting to me as an artist and as a fan of music, but I think there's something about the process that lends itself to an appreciation of music that needs to be more instantly accessible and immediate.
 Along with that comes a certain degree of disposability and I think I've hit a sort of saturation point in the last couple of months where I've been gravitating towards music that maybe is more challenging but also has greater degree of substance to it.
 Astral Weeks is a record that you can really immerse yourself in.
 There's something so emotionally powerful and cathartic about it.
 For me, the record is an insanely beautiful world in and of itself.

-song i recorded to go along with the herohill piece:
+here is a cover song i recorded to go along with the herohill piece:

 the way young lovers do (van morrison cover) - beat radio